dotlab-brazil/Congenital-Syphilis-CNN-Classification/README.md

 from google.colab import drive drive.mount('/content/drive')
 ```
+4. Clone the repos for each technique
-3. Install the required libraries (replace the path with the path where the requirements.txt is located in your drive)
+5. Install the required libraries (replace the path with the path where the requirements.txt is located in your drive)
 ```bash
 !pip install -r /content/drive/MyDrive/~/requirements.txt
 ```
-4. Run the jupyter notebooks
+6. Run the jupyter notebooks